-We currently pay dividends to holders of Telstra's ordinary shares twice a year, an interim and a final dividend.
-The amounts included in this table relate to dividends paid during the financial year.
-Therefore, for each respective year, the amount includes the dividend paid for the previous year final dividend and the current year interim dividend.
+We currently pay dividends to holders of Telstra's ordinary shares twice a year, the amount includes the dividend and the previous year final dividend and the current year interim dividend.
 Refer to Note 4.1 to the financial statements in the Financial Report for further information.